-See the Office of Disability Accommodations (ODA).
+See the Office of Student Accessibility Services.

 As an ABA-accredited law school, the Creighton University School of Law is subject to the ABA Standards for Approval of Law Schools.
 The ABA Standards may be found on the ABA website.
 Any student at the law school who wishes to bring a formal complaint to the administration of the law school of a significant problem that directly implicates the school’s program of legal education and its compliance with the ABA Standards should do the following:

 - Submit the complaint in writing to the dean of the law school or the associate dean for Academic Affairs.
 The writing may sent by email, hand delivered, or by U.S. mail, to the Dean’s Office.

 - The writing should describe in detail the behavior, program, process, or other matter that is the subject of the complaint, and should explain how the matter implicates the law school’s program of legal education and its compliance with the ABA Standards.

 - The writing must provide the name, official law school email address, and a street address of the complaining student, for further communication about the complaint.